fhircast/sandbox.js/README.md

 - [Contribution](#contribution)

 # Introduction
-FHIRcast is an HL7 specification designed to provide a lightweight, inexpensive and http-based application context synchronization standard.
+FHIRcast® is an HL7 specification designed to provide a lightweight, inexpensive and http-based application context synchronization standard.
 Find out more at [fhircast.org](http://fhircast.org).

 FHIRcast sandboxes provide tools to simulate the workflow of the FHIRcast standard.
-They also prototype proposals from the Working Group-20 to provide early feedback on implementability.
+They also prototype proposals from the Imaging Integration WorkGruop to provide early feedback on implementability.

 This sandbox (sandbox.js) partially implements the standard using JavaScript and Node.js.
 If you are a C#/.net developer, you might prefer to use the other [FHIRcast sandbox](https://github.com/fhircast/sandbox).